chrismou/phergie-irc-plugin-react-google/README.md

 This plugin provides a simple method for performing Google lookups from within IRC.
 By default, the plugin accepts one of 2 commands (google and googlecount) and outputs either the top result for your search query, or the estimated result count.

-I'd also recommend installing the [CommandAlias plugin](https://github.com/phergie/phergie-irc-plugin-react-commandalias), which can be used to alias the commands (ie, to use "g" instead of "google")
+I'd also recommend installing the [CommandAlias plugin](https://github.com/phergie/phergie-irc-plugin-react-commandalias), which can be used to alias the commands (ie, to use "g" instead of "google").

 ## Install